Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-z36dxVjAkJ8.md

 ---
-title: "Q&A: Can we get an autorun button?"
+title: "October 13th, 2020 Livestream Q&A: Can we get an autorun button?"
 date: "2020-10-13"
 layout: transcript
 topics: